erdc/proteus/proteus/SWFlow/README.md

 # Proteus -- SWFlow API

-The SWFlow API contains solvers for the the 2D nonlinear Shallow Water Equations, and the 2D dispersive Serre--Saint-Venant equations (also known as Green-Naghdi equations, nonlinear Boussinesq, etc.).
+The SWFlow API contains solvers for the the 2D nonlinear Shallow Water Equations, and the 2D dispersive Serre-Green-Naghdi equations (also known as Green-Naghdi equations, nonlinear Boussinesq, etc.).
 Both models are numerically solved using continuous, linear finite elements as seen in [Guermond, *et al* 2018](https://doi.org/10.1137/17M1156162), [Guermond *et al* 2019](https://doi.org/10.1016/j.jcp.2019.108917) and [Guermond *et al* 2020].